Difference Generation Processor

 Core i5 processors are generally found on desktop computers for most of the daily use and some higher performance needs.
 Some laptop computers display the Core i5 processor too, to provide better performance for heavier usage needs.
 At a lower speed, the battery usage is quite conservative and can reach up to five hours of usage on a single charge.
 However, at a higher speed, the battery usage is higher and may result in up to three hours or so of usage per charge.

-There are many choices in the current Intel i5 lineup, although most of them are built with the aim of the system integrator.
-As far as the commercially available chips, Intel has three options, several with variations: i5-10400, i5-10500, and i5-10600.
 The three have six cores and 12 threads, with $ 260 i5-10600 set themselves separate to 4.8GHz.
 For around $ 20 more, you can also buy the “K” version of this processor, which is not locked for overclocking and offers some of the highest performance potentials of all generations.
 As a model number and price increase, as well as performance.
-For around $ 150, you can stay with the i5-10400, which is still a great processor to play games and multitasking.
+For around $150, you can stay with the i5-10400, which is still a great processor for playing games and multitasking.

 Intel i7 processor

 Some “Core i7” processors are almost the same as some “Xeon” processors, but each Xeon processor is slightly different from the “Core i7” processor because the computer “server” is not the same as a consumer computer.
 Intel also makes other “Xeon” processors that are not the same as the “Core i7” processor.
-Unlike the Core i7, the Xeon processor supports ECC memory (error corrector), and several CPUs on the same motherboard.
+Unlike the Core i7, the Xeon processor supports ECC memory (error corrector) and several CPUs on the same motherboard.

-That being said, Iris Plus (G7) is still a basic graphic processor with performance under the gaming class notebook video card.
+That being said, the Iris Plus (G7) is still a basic graphic processor with performance under the gaming class notebook video card.
 Iris Plus is intended for light games, with the possibility to run several games that demand the setting of graphic details in a low game.

 Intel i9 Processor

-Intel Core i9 (Codename Skylake) is the name used by Intel for computer processors made for desktop and laptop computers.
+Intel Core i9 (codename Skylake) is the name used by Intel for computer processors made for desktop and laptop computers.
 This is the latest version of the Intel Core family.
-They can have a 17-25MB cache, 12-18 core, and 24-36 utas, depending on the processor.
+They can have a 17–25 MB cache, 12–18 cores, and 24-36 watts, depending on the processor.
 The Core i9 family was announced during Computex 2017.
-The new family of the processor is positioned above the Core i7 family and offers a significant increase in the number of cores and threads at premium prices.
-In late 2018, Intel expanded the family to the main desktop and mobile processor.
-The Core i9 is a high-performance family and a 64-bit x86 64-bit microprocessor count.
+The new family of processors is positioned above the Core i7 family and offers a significant increase in the number of cores and threads at premium prices.
+In late 2018, Intel expanded the family to include the main desktop and mobile processors.
+The Core i9 is a high-performance family with a 64-bit x86 64-bit microprocessor count.

 8th Generation Intel Core i3, i5, i7, Processors

-The 8th generation Intel Core i3-8100(6M Cache, 3.60GHz) is equipped with 4 processing Cores and 4 Threads.
-That’s the 2 additional Cores versus the previous generation for more processing power.
-The level of this entry Intel Core processor redefines the performance of the main desktop PC.
+The 8th generation Intel Core i3-8100 (6M Cache, 3.60GHz) is equipped with 4 processing cores and 4 threads.
+That’s two additional cores versus the previous generation for more processing power.
+The level of this entry-level Intel Core processor redefines the performance of the main desktop PC.

-The 8th generation Intel® Core ™ processor redefines the performance of the main desktop PC with up to six cores for more processing power – that’s two more cores than the previous generation Intel® Core™ processor family—Intel® Turbo Boost Technology 2.0 processor to increase the maximum turbo frequency Up to 4.7 GHz, and up to 12 MB of cache memory.
+The 8th generation Intel® Core ™ processor redefines the performance of the main desktop PC with up to six cores for more processing power—that’s two more cores than the previous generation Intel® Core™ processor family—Intel® Turbo Boost Technology 2.0 processor to increase the maximum turbo frequency Up to 4.7 GHz and up to 12 MB of cache memory.

 The new 8th Generation Intel® Core™ processor family provides: